For an easy DIY tablescape, decorate a serving tray with silver ornaments. Tuck in boughs of evergreen for a simple yet elegant centerpiece.

 Who says lanterns have to hold candles?
 Filled with apples and cherries, ours "light up" this buffet with red-and-green holiday style.
 A red table scarf, cut from $1-a-yard burlap, amps up the color.
 (Pull threads to finish the edges with a fringe.)
 Our three "trees" are evergreen branches set in wet florist foam in clay pots.
 (We hid the foam tops with dried moss.)
 A vintage window stands in as a message board.
 We spelled out holiday sentiments with stick-on letters.

-For easy elegance, showcase oversize pinecones, bird figurines and ornaments under cloches.
+For easy elegance, showcase oversize pinecones under cloches.
 A dusting of faux snow adds wintry sparkle.

 Filled with peppermint candies, inexpensive glasses make quick centerpieces, decorations or party favors.
 Tie a coordinating ribbon around the stems for an added festive touch.